ddev/ddev/docs/users/troubleshooting.md

 To configure a project to use non-conflicting ports, edit the project's .ddev/config.yaml to add entries like `router_http_port: 8000` and `router_https_port: 8443` depending on your needs.
 Then use `ddev start` again.

-For example, if there was a port conflict with a local apache http on port 80 add the following to the to the config.yaml file.
+For example, if there was a port conflict with a local apache http on port 80 add the following to the config.yaml file.

 ```yaml
 router_http_port: 8080